 The Signage System also provides information to visitors to assist in minimising the spread of pathogens.
-Typically signage would be placed at the entrances of the park or natural area with markers being used along paths and tracks.
+Typically signage would be placed at the entrances of the park or natural area with markers being used along paths and tracks, as illustrated in Figure 9.